Time Warner in talks with Meredith on magazines - source

 Time Warner Inc (TWX.N) is in talks to sell the majority of its Time Inc magazine division to Meredith Corp (MDP.N), according to a source familiar with the situation.

 The source, who asked not to be named, said the talks are in the early stages and are "very fluid."
-The valuation being ascribed to Time Inc, the nation's largest magazine publisher, with titles such as Time, Sports Illustrated and People, ranges from $2 billion to $3.5 billion.
+The valuation being ascribed to Time Inc, the nation's largest magazine publisher, with titles such as Time, Sports Illustrated and People, ranges from $2 billion (1.2 billion pounds) to $3.5 billion.

 A report in Fortune magazine, one of Time Inc's titles, said a meeting with a potential buyer was scheduled for today.